impostorsguides/impostorsguides.github.io/rbenv/part-2/2-g-content.md

 }
 ```

 We start by asserting that `$RBENV_ROOT` does not exist on our machine.
-I'm actually not sure why this check is necessary, since `RBENV_ROOT` does not appear [in the command file](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv---version){:target="_blank" rel="noopener"}.
-At first I thought it was a copy/paste mistake, but that seems unlikely because there are no other instances of `assert [ ! -e "$RBENV_ROOT" ]` in this test file, which is where I would expect the copy/paste job to have been taken from.
+Since `RBENV_ROOT` does not appear [in the command file](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv---version){:target="_blank" rel="noopener"}, it's not immediately apparent why we do this.
 There's no explanation in [the PR which introduced this test](https://github.com/rbenv/rbenv/commit/ab9ebb9d0ddb440e5546e2eb1d1bf3e483f8b017){:target="_blank" rel="noopener"}, either.

-I hate that I have to leave this as an open question, but the only other way I can think of to answer it is by filing an issue on the RBENV repo, and I don't want to waste the core team's time with such a trivial question.
+I suspect this is happening because part of running `rbenv --version` is running the `rbenv` file, which includes [this block of code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv#L54-L59) here.
+We likely assert that `RBENV_ROOT` is empty because, if it weren't, the non-default version of RBENV that `RBENV_ROOT` pointed to could be using an unexpected version number, and therefore our test would have unexpected output.
+We want `RBENV_ROOT` to be set to the default value by the `rbenv` command, thereby making our version number easy to predict.

 The rest of the test is pretty straight-forward.
-We run the `--version` command, assert that it completed successfully, and assert that the value stored in the `$output` variable from `bats` matches the pattern "rbenv ?.?.?".
-Each question mark corresponds to a single character, so we're checking that the printed output starts with "rbenv " followed by a single character, a period, a single character, another period, and a final single character.
-For example, "1.2.0".
+We run the `--version` command, assert that:

+ - the command completed successfully, and
+ - the value stored in the `$output` variable from `bats` matches the pattern `rbenv ?.?.?`.

+Each question mark in the pattern corresponds to a single character, so we're checking that the printed output starts with "rbenv " followed by a single character, a period, a single character, another period, and a final single character.
+For example, `1.2.0`.
 In other words, the typical format of a version number (major, minor, and patch numbers).

+### Reading the correct version number, regardless of current git directory

 Next test: